-The latest release of #PnPjs contains 4 new methods that allow you to copy and move, #SharePoint files and folders, to a different folder on the same or a different site collection.
+The latest release of PnPjs contains 4 new methods.
+They allow you to copy and move, files and folders, to a different folder on the same or a different site collection.
 And they are incredibly fast!Continue reading “Copy and move SharePoint documents/folders using PnPjs”

 This page is not only available when you are developing solutions locally, but also on a SharePoint site.
 This gives you the option to access data on a SharePoint site from code running on your machine.
 Let’s be honest, it’s great!
-But it dies have some limitations...

-As a SharePoint developer, this means that you will likely have to create Azure Web Apps or Functions to be consumed by your SharePoint Framework application, so why not use an ARM template for common scenarios?
+As a SharePoint developer, you will likely have to create Azure Web Apps or Functions to be consumed by your SharePoint Framework application.
+So why not use an ARM template for common scenarios?

-The PnP TaxonomyPicker reusable control doesn’t have a property to let you mark the input control as a required field on a form, but fortunately this can be easily addressed.
+The PnP TaxonomyPicker reusable control doesn’t have a property to let you mark the input control as a required field on a form, but fortunately, this can be easily addressed.

 If you are a SharePoint developer creating SPFx solutions, you must have heard about the PnP reusable controls and PnPJS library.
 They help you accelerate the development of custom solutions by providing tools that help you overcome common problems/requirements.Continue reading “PnP reusable controls, property pane controls, and PnPJS library”

 After seriously considering the idea multiple times over the last years, I have finally decided to create my own blog.
 The idea of not having the time to regularly create new content put me off before, but not this time.
 This time I had to do it, no matter what!Continue reading “The time has come to create my own blog”